The budget guide covers a number of legislative changes affecting cities.

 The League’s Budget Guide for Cities Information Memo has been updated to reflect the changes made during the Legislature’s 2021 regular and first special sessions.
 The guide covers the omnibus tax bill which contains a number of changes for cities, including:

 - A new, one-time exception to the use of the Minnesota Investment Fund, allowing cities to use 80% of uncommitted funds for general purpose aid.

-- A sales tax exemption for building, remodeling, or otherwise improving public safety facilities (read more about the new sales tax exemption for public safety facility construction expenses).
+- A sales tax exemption for building, remodeling, or otherwise improving public safety facilities.

 - A mechanism to allow cities to work together to create special taxing districts for the purposes of providing fire protection in addition to emergency medical services.